 |The Institute, in collaboration with Computing at School, has recently submitted a response to the DfE's consultation on the proposed National Curriculum.
 Read our consultation response

 Computing at School working group

 A key partner for the Academy is the Computing at School (CAS) working group.
-CAS is a grassroots organisation with a membership of around 2000 teachers, university academics, examiners, and representatives of industry and professional societies.
+CAS is a grassroots organisation with a membership of over 6,000 teachers, university academics, examiners, and representatives of industry and professional societies.
 Membership of CAS is free and is open to anyone with an interest in computing education.
-CAs' main activities include:
+CAS' main activities include:

 - supporting computing teachers with teaching materials, training, local hubs, newsletters and networking opportunities

 - acting as a subject association for computing teachers

 - working with institutions on the design of computing curricula and qualifications

 - advocacy at national policy level regarding computing education